WorldDbs/rust-fil-proofs/filecoin-proofs/README.md

 # Filecoin Proofs

-> The Filecoin specific aspects of `storage-proofs`, including a C based FFI, to generate and verify proofs.
+This crate contains the Filecoin specific aspects, including a C based FFI, to generate and verify proofs.

 ## License